Instagay/instagay/README.md

 ### Setup

-Client-side: Owntracks on iOS / Android

 - Dependencies
-  - Set up MongoDB
+  - Set up [owntracks-to-db](https://github.com/dantaeyoung/Owntracks-to-db).
+    - In the process, you should set up MongoDB.
+Use the same database as `owntracks-to-db`.
   - Install dependencies: `npm install -d`
-  - Set up [owntracks-to-db](https://github.com/dantaeyoung/Owntracks-to-db).

 - Config
   - Copy `app/config/config.js.example` to `app/config/config.js`, and fill in the missing API keys, etc.